-To save time when writing more than one consecutive byte of the DS1986's status memory it is possible to omit reading the 16-bit CRC which allows verification of data and address before the data is copied to the EPROM memory.
-At regular speed this saves 16 time slots or 976 μ s for every byte to be programmed.
+To save time when writing more than 1 consecutive byte of the DS2505's status memory it is possible to omit reading the 16-bit CRC which allows verification of data and address before the data is copied to the EPROM memory.
+This saves 16 time slots or 976 μs for every byte to be programmed.
 This speed-programming mode is accessed with the command code F5H instead of 55H.
 It follows basically the same flow chart as the Write Status command, but skips sending the CRC immediately preceding the program pulse.
-This command should only be used if the electrical contact between bus master and the DS1986 is firm since a poor contact may result in corrupted data inside the EPROM status memory.
+This command should only be used if the electrical contact between bus master and the DS2505 is firm since a poor contact may result in corrupted data inside the EPROM status memory.